Azure Active Directory as IdP

 To use Azure AD as your IdP, first log in to your Azure account and make these changes:

 Register your custom domain and verify the domain.
-For details, see Add your own domain name to Azure Active Directory.
+For details, see Add custom domain name to Azure Active Directory.

 Extend your on-premises directory to Azure Active Directory using directory integration tools.
 For details, see Directory Integration.

 To use Azure AD to enroll Windows 10 and Windows 11 devices, make the following changes to your Azure account: